 Well, that depends on a lot of factors, including the type of CMS, your technical abilities, and the requirements of your website.
 For the most part, you can control almost everything to do with the CONTENT of your site, but have less control over the structure and look/feel of the site.
-The reason for this is simplicity, as well as the fact that a website is a part of your brand, and allowing your users to change the font, colours, and other design elements of the site may break it structurally or in the very least make it inconsistent with your brand.
+The reason for this is simple, as well as the fact that a website is a part of your brand, and allowing your users to change the font, colours, and other design elements of the site may break it structurally or at the very least make it inconsistent with your brand.

 Which one is best for me?

 There are a lot of Content Management Systems out there, and most of them will do the trick depending on your requirements.
 Some of them are simpler to administer, but perhaps not meant for larger scale or more complicated sites.
-Some are extremely robust, but may be like bringing a bazooka to a knife fight.
+Some are extremely robust but maybe like bringing a bazooka to a knife fight.
 If you aren’t sure which one is best for your goals, find a trusted professional to help you with the choice.
 If you have experience with one in particular, and really liked it, then stick with what you know!

 Why do people recommend different ones?